 In the afternoon, we catch the car ferry Baldur from Stykkishólmur to Brjánslækur in the West Fjords.
 On the 2.5 hour journey over Breiðafjörður Bay, we pass the island of Flatey, which is inhabited only during the summer.
 If the weather is nice, you enjoy a magnificent view of the bay's countless islands as well as Snæfellsjökull glacier.
 We will stay two nights in the area of Patreksfjörður.

 We follow the coastline and stop at the folk and transport museum in Hnjótur.
-We continue through a very remote and sparsely populated region to the bird cliffs of Látrabjarg, the westernmost point of Iceland (and Europe) where you can see puffins (mid-May to mid-August).
-We take a memorable walk to the top of the highest bird cliff in Iceland.
+Continue through a very remote and sparsely populated region to the bird cliffs of Látrabjarg, the westernmost point of Iceland (and Europe) where you can see puffins (mid-May to mid-August).
+Take a memorable walk to the top of the highest bird cliff in Iceland.
 Látrabjarg is known for its density of Nordic birds - puffins, razorbills, guillemots, fulmars, cormorants, kittiwakes and other cliff birds flock in great numbers.
 This is a place where you can get very close to the seabirds and even if you're not a birdwatcher, you will be entertained by the comic puffins and mesmerised by the sheer number of birds.
 If weather and road conditions allow, we travel to tranquil Rauðisandur beach, with endless red sand, countless seabirds and seals.

 We travel over mountains and along the shore of many scenic fjords until we reach majestic Arnarfjörður, surrounded by high mountains.
 At the bottom of the fjord we come across the unique waterfall Dynjandi with its seven levels of plunging water, declared the country's most beautiful waterfall by the people of Iceland.
-We continue over a mountain pass and travel along the southern shores of the West Fjords.
+Continue over a mountain pass and travel along the southern shores of the West Fjords.
 This is a route less travelled and is characterised by sheer cliffs, deep cut bays and narrow stretches of coastal lowland.
-We reach Haukadalur, where there’s a rather authentic-looking replica of the homestead of Erik the Red, the famous explorer who founded the Icelandic colony in Greenland.
-His son Leif-the-Lucky, born in Haukadalur, Iceland, was the first European to set foot in North America.
-Now the excavated and reconstructed farm in Haukadalur is a living Viking museum, a fun, informative and a photogenic place.
-The landscape is dominated by mountains, lakes, valleys, sea and wide-open spaces.
+We reach Erpsstaðir, a family run dairy farm best known for their ice cream and various other dairy products.
+Take a look at the milk production world and taste their unique ice cream directly from the farm, with local seasonal flavours.
 Overnight in Hvammstangi.

 Enjoy breakfast in the beautiful surrounding of the botanical garden in Akureyri.
 Afterwards enjoy a whale watching tour in Eyjafjörður – Iceland’s longest fjord right below the Arctic Circle.
 Try your luck at sea angling towards the end of the tour.
-In the afternoon see the spectacular fjord landscapes while travelling to Siglufjörður, Iceland’s northernmost town and known as the herring capital of the North Atlantic.
+In the afternoon see the spectacular fjord landscapes while travelling to Siglufjörður, Iceland’s northernmost town, known as the herring capital of the North Atlantic.
 Siglufjörður is located on the mountainous Tröllaskagi Peninsula.
 On the way, we pass small fishing villages and stop at a deserted valley that even most Icelanders have not seen.
-Included is a visit to the Herring Era Museum in Siglufjörður.
-It is Iceland’s largest maritime museum and the only Icelandic museum who has won the European Museum Award.
+Included is a visit to the Herring Era Museum in Siglufjörður, Iceland’s largest maritime museum.
 A chance to taste the herring along with Brennivín, Icelandic schnapps.

 Today explore Goðafoss, the waterfall of the Gods, and continue to Lake Mývatn, known for its rich bird life and extraordinary volcanic lava landscapes.
-Visit pseudo craters, walk in the lava field Dimmuborgir, see the ash crater Hverfjall, explore the hot springs and bubbling mud pools of Námaskarð, and travel to the crater lake Víti in the Krafla geothermal fields.
-We travel to Dettifoss, Europe’s most powerful waterfall, in the northern part of Vatnajökull National Park.
+Visit pseudo craters, walk in the lava field Dimmuborgir, see the ash crater Hverfjall, explore the hot springs and bubbling mud pools of Námaskarð.
+Travel to Dettifoss, Europe’s most powerful waterfall, in the northern part of Vatnajökull National Park.
 The round-trip walk takes about 40-60 minutes.
 Then continue east through the bare and sometimes deserted landscape with mountains all around and head through the uninhabited highlands to East Iceland.
 We explore the northernmost fjord on the East Fjord mountain range.
 The isolated village Bakkagerði at Borgarfjörður Eystri has only 120 inhabitants; offering an end of the road location.
 This charming village is built snugly next to the steep mountainside and getting there is a dramatic but rewarding drive.
 The colourful mountains are unique and impressive.
 Overnight in Borgarfjörður Eystri.

 It’s a day to admire the dramatic fjord landscape and its tiny fishing villages at the end of twisty roads in the East Fjords.
 First stop will be at Vök baths, a geothermal floating pools in Lake Urriðavatn where you can soak in the hot water, within and surrounded by the lake.
 Later we visit Petra’s fascinating rock collection.
 A naturalist and a collector are two terms that have been used to describe Petra since she was a little girl.
 Petra collected for nearly 80 years this unique treasure of rocks, crystals, zeolites, quartz and more, all from the nearby area in the Eastfjords.
 In the afternoon we see Vatnajökull, Europe’s biggest glacier that is visible all over Southeast Iceland.
 Overnight in Höfn area.

-Today we visit Vatnajökull National Park which covers about 14% of Iceland, making it Europe’s 2nd largest national park in terms of area.
+Today we visit Vatnajökull National Park which covers about 14% of Iceland, making it Europe’s second largest national park in terms of area.
 We stop for a boat ride amongst the floating icebergs on the magnificent Jökulsárlón glacial lagoon.
 Take a walk along the black sands of Diamond beach.
-Then continue to the region of Skaftafell which is nestled below Iceland’s highest mountain and the second biggest stratovolcano in Europe, the 2.110-metre high Hvannadalshnúkur.
+Continue to the region of Skaftafell which is nestled below Iceland’s highest mountain and the second biggest stratovolcano in Europe, Hvannadalshnúkur.
 We walk close to one of the many glacial tongues in the area.
 Cross a sandy desert before reaching our overnight location Vík, the southernmost village in Iceland.

 Today we travel along the South Coast of Iceland, between the sea, rugged mountains, glaciers, and waterfalls.
-We explore the black lava beach, Reynisfjara, and bird cliffs before stopping at the Skógafoss waterfall, another must-see location in South Iceland.
+Explore the black lava beach, Reynisfjara, and bird cliffs before stopping at the Skógafoss waterfall, another must-see location in South Iceland.
 The crashing water creates a mist that results in frequent and magical rainbows, just adding some more memorable experiences to the sheer beauty of this stunning scenery and place.
 Enjoy a visit to the Skogar folk museum.
 Afterwards, we reach Seljalandsfoss waterfall where you can follow a slick and wet trail and walk right behind it.
 Come prepared and bring a raincoat and good boots as you will get wet.
-Then we visit the Lava & Volcano Exhibition Centre focused on geology and active volcanoes and watch a documentary film about volcanic eruptions in the past years in Iceland.
-Farewell dinner at a local restaurant in Reykjavík, Iceland’s capital.
+Then visit the Lava & Volcano Exhibition Centre focused on geology and active volcanoes and watch a documentary film about volcanic eruptions in the past years in Iceland.
 Overnight in Reykjavik.

 Maximum Group Size: 20 persons

-Accommodation is in the following hotels (or similar) Reykjavik: Hotel Klettur (first and last night); Borgarfjörður: B59 Hotel, Borgarnes (1 night); West Fjords: Hotel Flókalundur, Patreksfjörður (2 nights); North West Iceland: Hotel Laugarbakki, Hvammstangi (1 night); North Iceland: Sæluhús Studio Apartments (2 nights); East Iceland: Guesthouse Álfheimar, Borgarfjörður Eystri (1 night); South East Iceland: Hotel Edda Höfn, Höfn in Hornafjörður (1 night); South Iceland: Hotel Vík, Vík in Mýrdalur (1 night).
+Accommodation is in the following hotels (or similar) Reykjavik: Hotel Klettur (first and last night); Borgarfjörður: Hamar Hotel, Borgarnes (1 night); West Fjords: Fosshotel Westfjords, Patreksfjörður (2 nights); North West Iceland: Hotel Laugarbakki, Hvammstangi (1 night); North Iceland: Sæluhús Studio Apartments, Akureyri (2 nights); East Iceland: Guesthouse Álfheimar, Borgarfjörður Eystri (1 night); South East Iceland: Fosshotel Vatnajökull, Höfn in Hornafjörður (1 night); South Iceland: Hotel Vík, Vík in Mýrdalur (1 night).